fyears/electron-python-example/README.md

 ./node_modules/.bin/electron
 ```

-The `npm install` will install `zerorpc-node` from [my fork](https://github.com/0rpc/zerorpc-node/pull/84) to skip building from sources.
+~~The `npm install` will install `zerorpc-node` from [my fork](https://github.com/0rpc/zerorpc-node/pull/84) to skip building from sources.~~ Updated: the pull request of `zerorpc-node` was [merged](https://github.com/0rpc/zerorpc-node/pull/84) so everyone is encouraged to use the official repo instead.

 (Consider [adding `./.npmrc`](https://docs.npmjs.com/files/npmrc) in the project folder if necessary.)